Stimulant Addiction Treatment in Marin County, California

 • Physical Symptoms: Dilated pupils, reduced appetite leading to weight loss, insomnia, and elevated body temperature.

 • Mental Health Symptoms: Mood swings, anxiety, paranoia, and hallucinations.
-Users may become aggressive or irritable without clear cause.
+Users may become aggressive or irritable without a clear cause.

 • Social and Occupational Impact: Decline in performance at work or school, neglect of responsibilities, and withdrawal from social activities and relationships.